 Pineal gland function tends to decline with age.
-The study concluded that oral melatonin supplements might help increase bone mass, which could be used in the future to protect against postmenopausal osteoporosis.
+Researchers concluded that oral melatonin supplements might help increase bone mass, which could be used in the future to protect against postmenopausal osteoporosis.

 Some drugs, including both recreational and prescription drugs, appear to alter the function of the pineal gland and change melatonin secretion patterns.

 As people age, the pineal gland tends to secrete less melatonin.
-It is unlikely that melatonin is the sole culprit for age-related changes, but reduced levels of melatonin may help explain the aging process.
+It is unlikely that melatonin is the sole culprit for age-related changes, but reduced melatonin levels may help explain the aging process.